pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2011.md

 #### 2011-04-23 19:14:48 - ptmcg
 Thanks for the high praise!
 I'm glad pyparsing is getting a good workout.

-dblQuotedString is not a constructor, it is itself a complete expression.
-All you should need to get an unquoted string extracted would be dblQuotedString.setParseAction(remoteQuotes)('var').
-Why are you including the Word(alphanums) argument to dblQuotedString?
+`dblQuotedString` is not a constructor, it is itself a complete expression.
+All you should need to get an unquoted string extracted would be `dblQuotedString.setParseAction(remoteQuotes)('var')`.
+Why are you including the `Word(alphanums)` argument to `dblQuotedString`?

 -- Paul
 #### 2011-05-04 10:03:35 - JesterEE